SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 Mitigating is hard -- flushing the complete branch predictor when switching between untrusted contexts comes with a hefty performance penalty.
-The complete flush is only possble with Zen 1 and Zen 2 CPUs; for Zen 3 and Zen 4, new microcode is required to do safe flushing with `IBPB`.
+The complete flush is only possible with Zen 1 and Zen 2 CPUs; for Zen 3 and Zen 4, new microcode is required to do safe flushing with `IBPB`.
-This is used to protect the hyperviso KVM.
+This is used to protect the KVM hypervisor.

 A different approach has been taken in the Linux kernel.
 Channeling all returns there into a single location `__x86_return_thunk`, the branch predictor